 Your Portfolio will include a section in which you lay out Formational Goals and continue to reflect on and revise them throughout your program.
 Your first installment will not be written until after you receive feedback related to the inventories and instruments you completed during GST Orientation.
 It is due by the end of the semester during which you receive that feedback.
 You are free to reflect and comment on these goals after posting them.
 They will inform the conversation with reviewers in your Junior Review.

-Following the First Review, by about the beginning of the next academic year (August), take the time formally to reflect on and update your goals in writing—once for MACM and MAGS students, and twice for MDiv students.
+Following the Junior Review, take the time formally to reflect on and update your goals in writing—once for MACM and MAGS students, and twice for MDiv students.

 Your Intentional Growth